 Python’s namedtuple()

-is a factory function available in collections
+is a factory function that’s available in the collections

-.
-It allows you to create tuple
+module.
+It allows you to create a tuple

 .